bessagroup/f3dasm/docs/source/classes/workflow/cluster.rst

 High-performance computing cluster
 ----------------------------------

-Your f3dasm workflow can be seemlessly translated to a High-performance computing cluster.
+Your `f3dasm`` workflow can be seemlessly translated to a High-performance computing cluster.

 You can use the global variable `f3dasm.HPC_JOBID`` to get the job id for an arrayjob and use it to create a unique output directory for each job.

 Example of entire workflow on the HPC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This example has been tested with the hpc06 cluster of Delft University of Technology:

 Directory Structure:
 ====================